Skip to main content

 1. Columbia-Suicide Severity Rating Scale.
 A clinically recognised scale for measuring suicidality.

-1. A three-question thermometer questionnaire asking people to rate feelings of support, distress, and suicidality on a scale of 1-10.
+1. A three-question thermometer questionnaire asking people to rate feelings of support, distress and suicidality on a scale of 1-10.

 3. We ask visitors to report their feelings about our service and whether they found it helpful.

-Doctor Sarah Davidson
+Dr Sarah Davidson

 Head of Psychosocial at the British Red Cross

-Doctor Sophie Smart
+Dr Sophie Smart

 Postdoctoral Research Associate at Cardiff University